henesy/sports/README.md

 build -- Should fully build the port from source.
 Note that you'll be cd(1)'d into `$workroot` before this is called.

 install -- Should install the port to `$ports/root` in a form consistent with the Plan 9 filesystem layout.
+Note that you'll be cd(1)'d into `$workroot` before this is called.

-uninstall -- Should completely uninstall the port from `$ports/root` in a manner which affects only the port currently being uninstalled, so no wildcards, etc. Note that you will not be cd(1)'d into `$workroot` as the directory may not exist.
+uninstall -- Should completely uninstall the port from `$ports/root` in a manner which affects only the port currently being uninstalled, so no wildcards, etc. Note that you will __not__ be cd(1)'d into `$workroot` as the directory may not exist.

 ### Optional functions